What is flu?

 Is there a treatment for flu?

-How can I prevent myself and my family from the flu?
+How can I protect myself and my family from the flu?

 What is Avian H7N9 Influenza?